 Please, do not get me wrong.
 These decisions are important; we need not to take them lightly.
 What we do with the rest of our lives is important to God and others, so we should definitely seek counsel from the Word of God and the community of God in order to make wise decisions that will bring about the greatest impact for the kingdom of God during our brief time on this earth.

-But the more of think about the will of God for my life, and the more I read and study Scripture, the more I realized that it is not this warm, fuzzy, opening-of-the-clouds moment where God tells me in a thunderous voice: “Jonnathan, you are to become a pastor at this church and at this time and in this city.”
-I have realized, from personal experience, that God does not work that way.
-I am no Saul about to have a Damascus-like encounter with God and His will for my life, and neither are you.
+But the more I think about the will of God for my life, and the more I read and study Scripture, the more I realized that it is not this warm, fuzzy, opening-of-the-clouds moment where God tells me in a thunderous voice: “Jonnathan, you are to become a pastor at this church and at this time and in this city.”
+I have realized that, for the most part, God does not work that way (even though I am open to working that way).
+I am no Saul about to have a Damascus-like encounter with God and His will for my life, and, perhaps, neither are you.
 And that is okay.

 Looking back at some of the decisions I have made, I have always (if I am honest) wanted God to give me some kind of sign or clue, letting me know if I was making the right decision or not.
 “Lord, just tell me what you want me to do, please.”
 I often worried that my decisions would take me this way or that way or put me on the wrong path; or worse, prevent me from what I believed God was really “calling” me to do.
 Can you relate?

 When it comes to knowing and doing the will of God, the clear teaching of Scripture is actually more refreshing, more liberating, more empowering, and more encouraging than we think.
 In his first letter to the Thessalonian church, the Apostle Paul wrote: